“Install” Those Resolutions

 See how it’s becoming a little more inevitable.
 It takes a thorough look at my life’s other stuff, wedges the new objective in, makes sure I can handle the basics and lets me dial it up when I can (that original objective is sliced up in gradual increments).

 At this point, I can schedule reminders and track my progress on a calendar, to force the creation of those habits.

 There’s a chance I won’t get to 7 pounds, but if I do, it’ll be because what’s at the top helped the achievement of what’s at the bottom.
 Investing in my wife and kids will surely pay off.
 Feeling good about my body will have a contagious and encouraging effect on the remaining objectives.
 There’s only one way this all gets done: From the top to the bottom.

 By going through this process, you’ll have a new outlook on how you run your days (a new mental model, as stated above).
 It will feel inevitable and well adjusted.
 By doing all this, you’ll make sure your objectives are Attainable and Realistic, and you will be able to say that your new resolutions are now Installed.

-If you feel this kind of objective-writing would take some more practice, and you see how this can help you advance on a broader vision you have of how things could be, I’m running The Objectives Course, a course to get these techniques ingrained into your instincts.
+If you feel this kind of objective-writing would take some more practice, and you see how this can help you advance on a broader vision you have of how things could be, I’m running The Language of Objectives Course, a course to get these techniques ingrained into your instincts.
 It’ll be like learning a new productivity language that will stick for a while.